geomediadesign/dreamproject/README.md

 ### 2. How can the new building communicate the four SDG’s that Aeres University Almere focuses on?
 ### 3. How can the new building convey that it is a highly sustainable building?
 ### 4. How can the new building showcase all the study programmes currently offered at Aeres University Almere?
-### 5. How can the different themes per level (earth, water, people and living environment, food and air) be communicated?
+### 5. How can the themes earth and water be communicated at two levels of the building?
-### 6. How can the different themes per level (earth, water, people and living environment, food and air) be communicated?
+### 6. How can the themes people & living environment and food & air be communicated at two levels of the building?

 # programme
 ## Programme Monday 25th November